Endpoint Configuration overview

 Endpoint Configuration adds solution-specific configurations to a configuration manifest and uses one consistent action to distribute it to all endpoints.
 All the configuration data that reaches the endpoint is then sensitive to changes that affect the endpoint.
 For example, the configuration is not applied to an endpoint if the endpoint is no longer a member of the relevant targeting group.

 Configurations combine solution-specific data and targeting information—for example, a computer group or the results of a sensor.
 Examples of configurations could be a change to a Tanium Threat Response profile that targets one or more computer groups, or an updated Tanium Patch scan configuration that targets one or more endpoints that match the results of a sensor.
-If configuration approval is enabled in Endpoint Configuration, the configuration change appears in Endpoint Configuration for approval for deployment to endpoints that the configuration targets when configuration changes are made in a Tanium solution.

 Solution administrators can evaluate and configure the priority for configuration items to address specific scenarios.
 For example, consider a patching scenario where all Windows endpoints must receive all patches but Windows servers must receive only security related patches.
 Since a Windows Server target is more specific than a Windows Endpoint target, a solution administrator can configure that setting as having higher priority.